rajaSahil/lvm-exporter/README.md

 ```

 #### To publish container to Docker
+* Update `DOCKER_REPO` in deploy.env with you own dockerhub repo name.
 * Run `make all` in the top directory.
 It will:
   * Build the docker image with the binary and will publish it in your docker repo.